xavierallem/Summary1/README.md

 others to understand with diagrams flow charts and minimal bookish language)
 4. Be **open minded** to learn new ways and **persistent** to complete things you take up .

-## Step 2: New approach towards learning - 20hrs learning method
+## Step 2: Faster approach towards learning - 20hrs learning method
 We are a startup and we have an innovative approach to Learning.
 Watch the video on [20 hr Learning](https://www.youtube.com/watch?v=5MgBikgcWnY).
 We follow this approach throughout our learning process.